 This page contains information about New Zealand's Greenhouse Gas Inventory.
 It includes information about the data, the sectors and gases covered, quality and best practice reviews, and how the inventory differs from the New Zealand Emissions Trading Scheme.

-New Zealand's Greenhouse Gas Inventory 1990-2013 (includes links to supporting tables, files and the Snapshot)
+New Zealand's Greenhouse Gas Inventory 1990-2013 includes links to supporting tables, files and the Snapshot.
+Released April 2015.

 What the inventory contains

 New Zealand's Greenhouse Gas Inventory is an annual report of all human-induced emissions and removals of greenhouse gases in New Zealand.
 The inventory is produced each year as part of New Zealand’s obligations under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol.
-The next inventory publication will be published on 15 April 2016.
+New Zealand's next inventory publication was due to be published on 15 April but has been delayed, see note in box above.

 See inventories produced by all Annex I Parties from 2003 at National inventory submissions 2014 [UNFCCC website]